 - Aya Hirano as Lucy

 A-1 Pictures will be producing the third season with director Shinji Ishihira taking the lead.
 Masashi Sogo handles series composition, Shoji Hata is the sound designer, and composer Yasuharu Takanashi will create the music.
 A second studio named Bridge will be joining the Fairy Tail staff.
 They’re known for providing animation assistance for well-known anime like Dragon Ball Super and Sword Art Online.
 Character designers Shinji Takeuchi and Toshihiko Sano are also new staff members.

 Fairy Tail Season 4 Possible Based On Manga Sequel Story Details

-Not much is known about the manga Fairy Tail sequel except for what Kodansha Comics has announced publicly.
+The manga Fairy Tail sequel has only just begun, but it’s possible an anime adaptation could happen in the future.
 Mashima will be a supervisor for the series and write the storyboards, but manga artist Atsuo Ueda will be helping create the story for Weekly Shonen Magazine.